carlosbarbosamexico/narayana/README.md

 ## Performance & Benchmarks

 NarayanaDB delivers exceptional performance across all operations.
 Below are comprehensive benchmark results from our test suite.

+**Important Note on Benchmark Methodology:**
+These benchmarks measure **direct storage engine performance** (in-memory, no network overhead).
+This is the performance you'll see when using NarayanaDB in:
+- **Embedded mode** - Direct library integration (Jetson, Raspberry Pi, ESP32)
+- **In-process usage** - Database embedded in your application
+- **Native Rust code** - Direct `ColumnStore` API calls

+For **server mode** (HTTP/gRPC/GraphQL APIs), expect 10-100x lower throughput due to network serialization overhead, but still excellent performance for real-time applications.

 ### Performance Highlights